Albert Orgeron, Gravois, Kenneth

 Chemical ripeners for sugarcane in Louisiana provide an important benefit.
 When properly applied, ripeners can maximize recoverable sugar and minimize cane yield (tonnage) losses.

-In 2020, the following glyphosate formulations are available as chemical ripeners: Roundup WeatherMAX and Roundup PowerMAX II.
-Note that these products are labeled for use in stubble sugarcane crops only and not in plant cane.
-When used according to the label and the following recommendations, these products increase recoverable sugar per ton of cane while minimizing losses in cane tonnage.
+Note that this product is labeled for use in stubble sugarcane crops only and not in plant cane.
+When used according to the label and the following recommendations, Roundup PowerMAX 3 increases recoverable sugar per ton of cane while minimizing losses in cane tonnage.
 Sugarcane response to ripener application may be lessened when conditions favor good natural ripening, during periods of plant stress or when conditions are not conducive to glyphosate absorption.
 Ripener response varies among varieties.
 Ripener application will reduce vegetative growth and will reduce cane tonnage.
 However, cane tonnage losses are generally offset by increases in recoverable sugar, resulting in equal or greater yields of sugar per acre.

-Please read the label before ripener use.
-The recommended application rate for Roundup WeatherMax and PowerMax II is 5.3 ounces per acre.
+Always read the label before ripener use.
+The recommended application rate for Roundup PowerMax 3 is 5.0 ounces per acre.
 For higher tonnage cane, such as L 01-299, consider higher rate ranges.
-The highest recommended rate is 7.4 ounces per acre.
-It is important to note that higher rates will not offset the number of treated days to harvest.
-Treatment to harvest interval is the most important aspect of any ripener management program.
+The highest recommended rate is 7.0 ounces per acre.
+It is important to note that higher rates will not offset the number of days required to maximize recoverable sugar prior to harvest.
+The treatment-to-harvest interval is the most important aspect of any ripener management program.

 |Product||Recommended Rate||Recommended Rate Range||Label Rate Range|